Some U.S. states turn to vaccine mandates for key workers as COVID cases rise | Health

 Mary Mayhew, head of Florida's hospital association, said the current surge sent COVID hospitalizations skyrocketing to 10,000 from 2,000 in less than 30 days, although deaths have remained well below the previous peak.
 "It is a much younger population that is being hospitalized today,” Mayhew told MSNBC on Monday.
 At one Jacksonville hospital, the average age is 42, she said.
 “We have 25-year-olds in the hospital in intensive care on ventilators,” she told the cable network.
 “We’ve got to convince 25-year-olds, 30-year-olds, that this is now life-threatening for them.”

 New York Governor Andrew Cuomo also sounded the alarm, urging but not mandating bars, restaurants and other private businesses to require all customers be vaccinated before entering.
 The Democratic governor also said that vaccines could become mandatory for nursing home workers, teachers and healthcare workers if case numbers do not improve.
-"Private businesses - I am asking them and suggesting to them to go to vaccine-only admission," Cuomo said.
-"I believe it's in your best business interest.
+"I believe it's in your best business interest," Cuomo said.
 If I go to a bar and I want to have a drink and I want to talk to the person next to me, I want to know that that person is vaccinated."
 Cuomo also announced that all employees of the Metropolitan Transportation Authority, which runs the trains and subways, and all the workers from his state for the Port Authority of New York and New Jersey, which oversees the region's bridges, airports, and tunnels, would need to be vaccinated by Labor Day on Sept.
 6 or submit to weekly testing.

+New Jersey Governor Phil Murphy said state health care workers and employees who work in jails must by vaccinated by Sept.
+7 or face testing twice a week.
+New Jersey added employees of nursing homes and other long-term care facilities to its vaccination-or-test rule after active outbreaks in those facilities doubled in the past two weeks to 38.
+Murphy said his current stance marked the "floor", suggesting he could expand the scope of such mandates, and he encouraged private companies to follow his lead.

 ALSO READ